How to prepare for mortgage rates going up

 If you’re worried about rising mortgage rates, you can’t pay your mortgage or you’re looking for a new deal, how can you prepare and what help is available?

-What happens when mortgage rates go up?
+What happens when interest rates change?

-When interest rates rise, whether your mortgage rate also rises depends on the type of mortgage you have.
+The Bank of England sets the base interest rate, which affects the interest rate that banks and building societies charge borrowers and pay to savers.
+When the Bank of England increases the base rate, that may mean that your mortgage rate increases.
+However, this depends on the type of mortgage you have.
 There are several different types of mortgage deal, but the main ones are:

 1. Fixed-rate mortgage.
 This type of mortgage charges a fixed rate of interest throughout the period of the deal (typically two, three or five years).
 The interest rate and your monthly payments will not change during the fixed period.
 Most mortgage borrowers have a fixed-rate mortgage.